 My take on American’s new business class

-It’s nice to finally see what has been rumored for so long.
-At the end of the day there’s nothing earth shattering here, in the sense that American is using products that other airlines already offer.
-However, these are among the best existing products out there, and on top of that I think American’s cabin finishes are tasteful.
+It’s nice to see American investing in its long haul product.
+At the end of the day, there’s nothing earth shattering here, in the sense that American is using products that other airlines already offer.
+However, these are among the best existing products out there, and on top of that, I think American’s cabin finishes are tasteful.

 Equally exciting is generally seeing how American is increasing premium capacity, as that should be great for upgrades, and marks quite the departure from what American’s strategy has otherwise been for years.
 American will also be eliminating first class, but I don’t consider that to be much of a loss, given what a lackluster product it was.